 Expanding opportunities for indigenous women to run businesses and become entrepreneurs;

 Facilitating their transition from the informal to the formal economy;

-Protecting the occupational health and safety of indigenous women;
+Protecting the occupational health and safety of indigenous women taking responsibility through formal legal and financial allocations for occupational health and safety laws, compensation, rehabilitation and prevention of occupational health problems faced by indigenous women like silicosis, tuberculosis, respiratory and reproductive health problems in hazardous and non hazardous industries;

-Expanding the coverage of social protection and provide adequate child care services for indigenous women, including those who are self-employed; and
+Expanding the coverage of social protection and provide adequate child care services for indigenous women, including those who are self-employed; States take responsibility for locally sustainable employment guarantee for indigenous women through effective and consistent social security entitlements under employment guarantee laws and financial allocations, and

 Fully incorporating the right to just and favorable conditions of work and the principle of equal pay for work of equal value into legal and policy frameworks, paying special attention to indigenous women, and girls who are working legally.
+Where indigenous women are employed in informal sector, regular health monitoring, health care and access to remedies is provided for women workers through formalizing women’s work, employee health and welfare schemes.
+That states take up urgently, sector-wise review and audits of informal sector indigenous women labour status, effectiveness of labour and welfare schemes and legal safeguards.

 Take steps to prevent discrimination, racism, stereotypes, gender-based violence, and sexual harassment against indigenous women in the workplace and to establish and enforce effective reporting and accountability mechanisms, including through regular labor inspections; and

-Ensure that indigenous women and girls have access to vocational and professional skills training, including in science, technology, engineering and mathematics (STEM) as well as information and communication technologies (ICT) and other traditionally male dominated fields.
+Ensure that indigenous women and girls have access to vocational and professional skills training, including in science, technology, engineering and mathematics (STEM) as well as information and communication technologies (ICT) and other traditionally male dominated fields while supporting the strengthening of indigenous women’s own traditional knowledge and cultural trades

+Consistent with the Protocol to Prevent , Suppress and Punish Trafficking Iin Personss Especially Women and Children ( supplementing the UN Convention against Transnational Organized Crime, States should enact and strictly enforce anti-trafficking of persons policies and programs and ensure that mechanisms are in place and resources available for rescue, rehabilitation and reintegration of victims of trafficking, including, provision of appropriate legal advice and services and security, when needed.

 Right to health (articles 10 and 12)